EULexNET/EULexNET.github.io/about/index.md

 EULex.NET is a cross-platform, open source .NET library to retrieve legal data available on the [EUR-Lex](http://eur-lex.europa.eu) web site.

-It's a [Portable Class Library](https://developer.xamarin.com/guides/cross-platform/application_fundamentals/pcl/introduction_to_portable_class_libraries/) written in C#.
-It runs with the .NET Framework or Mono, on most of the operating systems you can think of: Windows, OSX, Linux, Android and iOS.
+It's written in C# and targets [.NET Standard 1.1](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), so it runs with the .NET Framework (version 4.5 or above), Mono (version 4.6 or above), or .NET Core (version 1.0 or above).
+This means you can use it on most of the operating systems you can think of: Windows, OSX, Linux, Android and iOS.

 ## Disclaimer